 PowerPoint and Narration

-Learn about PowerPoint and Narration.
+Learn about narration in PowerPoint 97 and 2000.

 Author: Geetesh Bajaj

 Narration is one of PowerPoint's least used and most misunderstood aspects.
 Many people try narration within PowerPoint only to get frustrated and give up.
 Surprisingly, most PowerPoint narration problems stem from outside PowerPoint - from incompatible sound cards to loose microphone cables or messed up Multimedia properties in the Windows Control Panel.
 Or maybe you set your Microphone volume settings very low or even mute!
-That's why I've provided a checklist of things you should do before you even attempt to begin narration in PowerPoint.
+That's why we've provided a checklist of things you should do before you even attempt to begin narration in PowerPoint.

 To record narrations from within PowerPoint, you will need a sound card and a decent microphone.
 But before you do anything, even before you launch PowerPoint, open Windows' own Sound Recorder (sndrec32.exe) and try recording something - the most common problem faced by many is that their microphone settings are not optimal - if Sound Recorder is able to record your voice, then you should not have any problems recording your narrations in PowerPoint.